C4Archive/createiveapplications/chapter1.md

 }
 ```

-Now's a good time to check out the basics of animtions and properties over at: http://www.c4ios.com/basics/
+Now's a good time to check out the basics of animations and properties over at: [C4 Basics](http://www.c4ios.com/basics/)

 ##Gradients
 For this section, we're going to create a wave of gradients by using a `for` loop and a timer to offset our animations.
 You can create a simple gradient by giving it a frame and a set of colors, like so: